 Lawrence is represented by CAA and Hansen, Jacobson, Teller, Hoberman, Newman, Warren, Richman, Rush & Kaller

-The Evolution of Jennifer Lawrence: From 'Monk' to 'X-Men' (Photos)
+The Evolution of Jennifer Lawrence: From 'Monk' to 'Mother' (Photos)

 A look back at the Oscar-winning actress’ rise to Hollywood stardom

 Jennifer Lawrence's small-screen debut was this MTV "My Super Sweet 16" promo.